networkgcorefullcode/openApiFiles/openApiGeneratorOutputs/go-nrf-client/docs/NFProfile.md

 ### NewNFProfile

-`func NewNFProfile(nfInstanceId string, nfType NFType, nfStatus NFStatus, ) *NFProfile`
+`func NewNFProfile(nfInstanceId string, nfType NfType, nfStatus NfStatus, ) *NFProfile`

 NewNFProfile instantiates a new NFProfile object
 This constructor will assign default values to properties that have it defined,